MichelBoucey/IPv6Addr/README.md

-IPv6Addr is a Haskell library to Deal with IPv6 address text representations, canonization and manipulations.
+IPv6Addr is a Haskell library to deal with IPv6 address text representations, canonization and manipulations.